mcohen01/node-quickbooks/README.md

 <a name="findPreferenceses" />
 #### findPreferenceses(criteria, callback)

-Finds all Preferencess in Quickbooks, optionally matching the specified criteria
+Finds all Preferencess in QuickBooks, optionally matching the specified criteria

 __Arguments__